funcionante/makerlab/_docs/developer/network-manager.md

 to obtain a public IP address;
 *   VTEP bridge --- aggregates all the patch ports that connect directly to the projects' vSwitches.
-It'll operate as a OpenFlow virtual switch, since, by the time a project bridge is created, it is installed two flows on the bridge, for redirecting traffic incoming from the VxLAN tunnel to the project's vSwitch and vice-versa.
+It'll operate as a OpenFlow virtual switch, since, by the time a project bridge is created, two flows are installed on the bridge, in order to redirect traffic coming from the VxLAN tunnel to the project's vSwitch and vice-versa.

 ### Setup

-For the complete setup instructions, please look for the network installation guide for more details.
+For the complete setup instructions, please look for the network installation guide for detailed instructions of how to set up all the network related components.

 ### Endpoints